Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test8_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are specific enough to guide towards tennis, while the misinformed clues create some ambiguity.
-The fake clues are strong enough to misdirect, creating a balanced level of difficulty.
+**Reasoning:** The informed clues are specific enough to lead to the correct answer.
+The misinformed clues provide enough ambiguity to create some challenge.
+The fake clues are clear and effective.
+Overall, the difficulty is moderate.

 ---